GitauHarrison/somasoma-eLearning-app/README.md

 - [Version 2 Design](https://www.figma.com/proto/AzhdESXorALZD9F0rPUeEs/somasoma_version3_student?node-id=5%3A17&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=5%3A17&show-proto-sidebar=1)

 Kindly note that the current application may be miles ahead of the design seen in the latest version.
-During development, I may have added or discard some things as the idea of the final application grows.
+During development, I may have added or discarded some things as the idea of the final application grows.

 ## Contributors